cmscaltech/SummerTutorials/day1.md

 ## Histograms

 A histogram is a graph of a set of observations.
-Say we have *n* observations of a random variable *xi*, called bins.
+Say we have *n* observations of a random variable *x\_i*, called bins.
 The number of occurences of *n\_i* of *x* in each subinterval is plotted on the y-axis.
 In the limit of zero bin width, and infinite observations a histogram exactly replicates a probability density function, or p.d.f.
 [This](https://github.com/cmscaltech/SummerTutorials/blob/master/Day1/figure_histograms.pdf) shows the relation between histograms as we change the number of observations and the p.d.f. from which observations are drawn.

-To create a histogram from input data text file Day1/basic.dat simply run the macro named Day1/histogram1D.C.
+To create a histogram from input data text file `Day1/basic.dat` simply run the macro named `Day1/histogram1D.C`.
 To run it, begin at a UNIX prompt in the directory `Day1`, open ROOT, then execute the macro

       $ root -l